abayochocoball/hollow_memories/archiving_livestreams.md

 4. [FAQ](#faq)

 ## Recording Regular Streams
-This is to record publicly availble streams using [Streamlink](https://streamlink.github.io/).
-Youtube-dl works but Streamlink offers a better user experience for this scenario (it is common for people to corrupt their recordings with youtube-dl).
+These instructions are for recording publicly availble streams using [Streamlink](https://streamlink.github.io/).
+Youtube-dl can record livestreams as well but Streamlink offers a better user experience for this scenario (it is common for people to corrupt their livestream recordings with youtube-dl).
 The following steps will record a stream while playing the video through VLC.
 Instructions for using alternative media players are provided under [Advanced Scenarios](#advanced-scenarios).

 tl;dr
 ```